carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 python manual_control.py
 ```

 The scenarios have a timeout of one minute approximately, for the agent to be launched.
+If the timeout appears, the follow leading vehicle example should be launched again.

 !!!
 Warning
     Run the `manual_control.py` found in the ScenarioRunner package/repository, __not CARLA__.